15 Jan Why Peripheral Neuropathy Treatment

 If you are experiencing more than one of these symptoms, it may be time to seek a medical professional for diagnosis and treatment for peripheral neuropathy.

-The most important thing involved in diagnosis of peripheral neuropathy is a detailed medical history.
+The most important thing involved in the diagnosis of peripheral neuropathy is a detailed medical history.
 A physical exam follows that may include measurement of glucose levels, blood testing, nerve conduction studies, a lumbar puncture, and an electromyogram (EMG).
 An EMG is an electrical test of muscle function.
 Such in-depth evaluation is necessary to truly determine the root causes and how best to treat them.

 Treatment for Peripheral Neuropathy